emi876/csv-merge-pipeline/README.md

 ---

-## Querying the Data
+## Querying the Data (Future State)

-Once the Glue Crawler runs, Athena can query the merged output using standard SQL:
+Once the Glue Crawler is implemented and runs, Athena can query the merged output using standard SQL.
+This enables analytical insights directly from S3.

 ```sql
 SELECT shelter_name, anxiety_level, date